manifoldmarkets/manifold/docs/docs/api.md

 Parameters:

 - `limit`: Optional.
 How many markets to return.
-The maximum and the default is 1000.
+The maximum and the default are 1000.
 - `before`: Optional.
 The ID of the market before which the list will start.
 For example, if you ask for the most recent 10 markets, and then perform a second query for 10 more markets with `before=[the id of the 10th market]`, you will